-You will receive instructions from the holder of record that you must follow in order for your shares to be voted.
+If you are a beneficial owner of shares registered in the name of your bank, broker, trustee or other nominee, you will receive instructions from the holder of record that you must follow in order for your shares to be voted.
 The availability of telephonic or Internet voting will depend on your bank's, broker's, trustee's or other nominee's voting process.
 Please check with your bank, broker, trustee or other nominee and follow the voting instructions they provide to vote your shares.
 If you wish to vote in person at the Annual Meeting, you must request a legal proxy from your bank, broker, trustee or other nominee that holds your shares and present that proxy and proof of identification at the Annual Meeting.